Listen to Rob’s weather forecast:

-GOES 16 WV image, North America.
-A color enhanced view, previous 24 hours.
+WV image, North America.
+GOES-16 color enhanced water vapor image of the continent over the past 24 hours.

-GOES Infra-red + radar, IL & WI.
-As above, but with 24-hr imagery (IR spectrum) and radar overlaid.
+Infra-red Satellite + radar, IL & WI.
+As above, but with day/night imagery (IR spectrum), county borders and radar overlaid.

 7-Day Satellite Review.
 A useful and informative visual for comprehending larger scale atmospheric patterns over North America at a glance, courtesy of the Space Science and Engineering Center at the UW-Madison.

 “Windyty” In addition to showing how surface-winds are blowing across the country, the menus on this graphic allow for multiple parameters to be displayed.
 Usefully, the lower R-hand menu allows hour-by-hour comparisons between the European (ECMWF), Global Forecast Systems, (GFS), and North American (NAM) computer models to be made, as far out as 9 days in the case of the first two.

 Earth Wind Map.
 A similar graphic, but on a rotatable, tiltable earth and with views of many height levels, including stratosphere.
 (To change the view, click the word “Earth” in the lower left.)